• What is a Focusing partnership?

 The Companion gives whatever support the Focuser asks for.
 Listening (reflecting, saying back) is standard; it's what we do unless we're asked for something else.
 But the Focuser may also ask the Companion for silence, for input (advice, reactions), for guiding.
 The rule is that the Focuser can ask the Companion for what kind of presence they need.

-Safety Rule Number One: Never never never mention the content of the Focusing session, even after the session is over, unless the Focuser brings it up.
+Safety Rule Number One: Unless the Focuser brings up the content of the Focusing session, Listener should not bring it up even after the session is over.
 This includes not chatting about similar things that happened to you, and not giving advice about what the Focuser can do about their "problem."
-This is EXTREMELY important.
-Just after a session has ended is a particularly vulnerable time, and needs to be treated with the same sensitivity as the Focusing time. *Any* kind of comment on content from a Focusing partner can seriously compromise the safety of your partnership.
-Even a seemingly innocent comment like "I hope your back is feeling better" can violate the safety the Focuser feels to explore what they need to explore.
+This is important, because just after a session has ended is a particularly vulnerable time, and needs to be treated with the same sensitivity as the Focusing time.

 Safety Rule Number Two: Privacy.
 It's important that the Focuser feels that they have the right to be as private or as open as they want to be.
 They are in charge of revealing or keeping private the content of their Focusing.
-Sometimes the things that come may need time to be known by just the Focuser before being shared.
-Sometimes they need to be kept private forever.
+Sometimes they need to be kept private.
 It is not necessary for the Companion to know what the Focuser is Focusing on.
 If you're Focusing, you can say to the Companion "I can sense what this is connected to," or "I can sense what this is about," without revealing the details.
-If you're the Companion, never ask "questions for clarification," never let your curiosity about the content interfere with your ability to hold the space for the process.

 Safety Rule Number Three: Confidentiality.
 Unless you have specific permission, never share anything from your partner's Focusing session with another person.
 No exceptions.